 Students can view the UCA academic calendar on their website.

 Students must be juniors (have completed at least four semesters of college) and have completed at least four semesters or the equivalent of Spanish prior to studying abroad (SPAN 216).
+Students will take a placement test upon application and will take a Spanish language course for a fee during the semester if they don't meet the minimum language requirement.
 Minimum GPA 2.75.
 Exceptions considered after submission of a petition.